Search StreamScheme

 Can You Make Money On Discord?

-While you can’t monetize Discord directly, there are many ways you can make money while using the platform.
+There are also many other ways you can make money while using the platform.
 Here are just a few:

 • Content creators utilize Discord as a perk for those who donate to them through Patreon.